skoro/mirspay/README.md

 ## Payment Proxy
 Payment Proxy service provides an easy api for order payments via various gateways.
-Please, take a look at the picture below to get an idea how it works:
+Please take a look at the picture below to get an idea how it works:

 ![Service scheme](./scheme.png)